 1. When do I need to sign up for Medicare, and for which Parts should I sign up?
+Answer: If you are still working at Medicare age 65, then sign up for active Part A:

 Answer: If you are still working at Medicare age 65, then sign up for active Part A: Hospitalization, but explain to HR/Social Security that because you are still covered by your employer's medical insurance, you want to wait until you separate from employment and have retired from CalPERS before you sign up for active Part B. There is absolutely no reason to be paying the Part B premium if you haven't yet retired and are having it reimbursed.

-If you are retired from CalPERS at age 65 which includes if you're FERPing, then you should sign up for Medicare Part A: Hospitalization, which is free, and Medicare Part B: Doctors' visits, home health care, Occupational and Physical Therapy, Durable Medical Equipment, second opinions, ambulance coverage, etc. for which there is a monthly premium.
-(Note that if you retire in December, you will remain covered through the end of the following February, so have your Medicare Part B become active on March 1st.)
-If you are no longer working, then presumably you have retired from CalPERS and are receiving your CalPERS pension.
-CalPERS reimburses the standard Medicare Part B premium, which in 2024 is \$174.70/month in your monthly pension check.; this will be \$185 in 2025.
+If you are retired from CalPERS at age 65 which includes if you're FERPing, then you should sign up for Medicare Part A: Hospitalization, which is free, and Medicare Part B: Doctors' visits, home health care, Occupational and Physical Therapy, Durable Medical

+Equipment, second opinions, ambulance coverage, etc. for which there is a monthly premium.
+(Note that if you retire in December, you will remain covered through the end of the following February, so have your Medicare Part B become active on March 1st.
+But check with HR on your campus to find out the exact date that your CSU health benefits end and then contact Social Security/Medicare.gov and have them make your Medicare Part B active on the day after your CSU health coverage ends.)

+If you are no longer working at Medicare age 65, then presumably you have retired from CalPERS and are receiving your CalPERS pension.
+For all faculty once you make your Medicare Part B active, if you are enrolled in a CalPERS medical provider whose premiums are below the CSU subsidy level such that you are NOT paying any of the premium then CalPERS reimburses the standard Medicare Part B premium, which in 2025 is \$185.00/month in your monthly pension check.
 Do note that you will only receive the standard Medicare B premium in your monthly CalPERS pension check if you don't pay any of the premium for your medical plan, as your premium is below the 4-plan weighted average premium of the 4 highest-enrolled CalPERS medical plans for that calendar year.
-For 2025 this subsidy is:
+For 2025 the CSU subsidy is:

-A. Employee only: \$1,060 B. Employee + 1: \$2,039 C. Employee + family: \$2,551 Because of the average premium increase for 2025 being 32%, but this increase also affecting the 4 highest-enrolled plans statewide that determine the subsidy level, only four plans will exceed it for active faculty; they are:
+A. Employee only: \$1,060 B. Employee + 1: \$2.039 C. Employee + family: \$2,551

+Because of the average premium increase for 2025 being 32%, but this increase also affecting the 4 highest-enrolled plans statewide that determine the subsidy level, only three plans will exceed it for active faculty; they are:

-- 1) Kaiser CA: \$6.10/month out of pocket - 2) Anthem Blue Cross Trad.
+- 1) Anthem Blue Cross Trad.
 HMO: 249.
-07/month out of pocket - 3) PERS Platinum: \$302.01/month out of pocket - 4) Kaiser Outside CA: \$390.71 out of pocket
+07/month out of pocket - 2) PERS Platinum: \$302.01/month out of pocket - 3) Kaiser Outside CA: \$390.71 out of pocket